noahehall/theBookOfNoah/0current/hashicorp/vault.md

 - recovery tokens: used when operating vault in recovery mode
 - token roles: templates you can apply to tokens so you dont need need send a config on token creation

+#### token roles

+- token role: a role that specifies a tokens policies and token lifecycle
+- IMO:
+  - no token should be issued without a role
+  - no token should be issued that drifts from its assigned role

 #### batch tokens

 - encrypted BLOBS that carry enough info to perform vault actions without going through token renewal process
 - use cases:
   - a service (e.g. nomad) starting 1000 containers, all requesting tokens from vault to perform their init process
     - instead: the server agent can create batch token(s) with a short TTL
+  - nomad docs actually recommend a periodic token for the nomad server itself, but i think the notes above still apply to the services nomad starts
 - prohibited features
   - are not part of the data replication process because they are self contained
   - are not persisted